smartkek/dai-insured/README.md

 ### Interacting with MakerDAO

-We created a contract to operate the CDP so that the collaterization ration can be adjusted.
+We created a contract to operate the CDP so that the collaterization ratio can be adjusted if close to liquidation.

 ## Challenges we ran into